meribit/27051_DiversityMicrobes/README.md

 ## Run the diversity analysis

-change your directory in ther teminal to where you want to run your anlysis and the files are
+Download the git hub repository and unzip the files.
+Put the files into a folder where you want to run your analysis.
+Then change to that directory in your terminal with `cd`

 for example `cd /Users/Microbial_Diversity/Exercise5_python`

-to check what is in the new path use `ls -l` to list all files and folders there
+To check that the files are there and use `ls -l` to list all files and folders in your current directory.

 ### Option 1: jupyter notebook - groupwork5.ipynb